Empire & Commonwealth: Western Front / National Army Museum / CC-BY-NC-ND

 By the end of 1915, it was decided to break up the Indian Corps and dispatch all Indian infantry regiments on other fronts.
-Two cavalry divisions however, remained in France till early 1918.
+Two cavalry divisions, however, remained in France till early 1918.
 The war dead are mostly commemorated on the Indian Memorial at Neuve Chapelle, some on the Menin Gate Memorial in Belgium or buried in cemeteries in France and Belgium.

 |Total killed, wounded or died

-Battle Honours are awarded to military units as official acknowledgement of their achievements in specific wars or battles of a military campaign.
+Battle Honours are awarded to military units as an official acknowledgement of their achievements in specific wars or battles of a military campaign.
 These honours usually take the form of a place and a date and are emblazoned on the colours of the units that are so honoured.
 Artillery units, which traditionally do not carry colours, are awarded honour titles instead.
-Units take great pride in their Battle Honours and specially hard-earned honours are commemorated annually by the celebration of selected “battle honour days”.
+Units take great pride in their Battle Honours and especially hard-earned honours are commemorated annually by the celebration of selected “battle honour days”.

 Battle Honours awarded to the Indian Corps in France and Flanders:

 - France and Flanders, 1914-18

 - Armentiers, 1914